Bristol's best stag do activity!

 Finally, there’s the lads pad that is The Brandon Hill House, which boasts 14 single beds throughout five bedrooms, along with a private garden, plenty of communal space and a large kitchen.
 It’s a short walk to town too, making it a great option for a Bristol stag weekend if you’ve got a group size to fill it.

-What to do – Bristol Activities
+What to do – Bristol Stag Do Activities

 Bristol’s many diverse weekend events include the harbour festival, balloon fiesta, Simple Things Festival, umpteen beer and cider festivals, the ever colourful St Pauls Carnival and many other sights and sounds to make it a Bristol stag weekend to remember.